What Are Soft Tissue Injuries (STIs)?

 When you eventually call back and request more later, like they said you could, they tell you the answer is no. Then they tell you that you can find companies online that will buy them out and fund additional money to you.

 On soft tissue only cases, both of these are untrue.
-Most legal funding companies will not consider a “buyout and a 2nd advance” on soft tissue cases, so whatever money you get with the first company is all you’re going to get until your case settles.
+Most legal funding companies will not consider a “buyout and a 2nd advance” on soft tissue cases, so whatever money you get with the first company is most likely all you’ll be able to get until your case settles.

-You can learn more about lawsuit funding on soft tissue injuries by clicking here.
+Learn more about lawsuit funding on soft tissue injuries.